zethon/ttvg/README.md

 # The Tommy Tooter Video Game

-This is a 2D RPG game about the adventures of a fictional character named Tommy Tooter.
+This is a 2D RPG game.

 ## How to Install

 Right now there is no installer, so the game has be built manually.
-An installer for both Windows and Mac will be creaed as the game matures and nears a releaseable state.
+An installer for both Windows and Mac will be created as the game matures and nears a releaseable state.

 ## How to Build